gicentre/prettier/docs/api.md

 ## `prettier.getFileInfo(filePath [, options])`

 `getFileInfo` can be used by editor extensions to decide if a particular file needs to be formatted.
-This method returns an object with the following properties:
+This method returns a promise, which resolves to an object with the following properties:

 ```typescript
 {